slytomcat/URLshortener/README.md

 Request body: JSON with following parameters:

 - `url`: string, URL to shorten, mandatory
-- `exp`: int, short URL expiration in days, optional, default: value of "DefaultExp" from configuration file
+- `exp`: int, short URL expiration in days, optional, default: value of `"DefaultExp"` from configuration file

-Success response: HTTP 200 OK with body containing JSON with following parameters:
+Success response: `HTTP 200 OK` with body containing JSON with following parameters:

 - `token`: string, token for short URL
 - `url`: string, short URL

 Note: Token is created as random and the saving it to DB may cause duplicate error.
 In order to avoid such error service makes several attempts to store random token.
 The number of attempts is limited by the `Timeout` configuration value by time, not by amount.
-When time-out expired and no one attempt was not successful then service returns response code 504 Gateway Timeout.
+When time-out expired and no one attempt was not successful then service returns response code `504 Gateway Timeout`.
 This response mean that the request can be repeated.

 While performing health-check the maximum number of possible attempts to store token during time-out is measured and displayed on the home page.
 The measurement is also written in log.